ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    * Log on to [IBM global catalog](https://globalcatalog.cloud.ibm.com/){: external}.
    * Search the catalog for the resources for which you need pricing.
 The following options for search strings are available:
-     - `Power Virtual Server Virtual Machine` for Virtual Machines which includes processor, memory, operating systems, and workloads.
+     - `Power Virtual Server Virtual Machine` for Virtual Machines that includes processor, memory, operating systems, and workloads.
      - `Power Virtual Server Volume` for Volumes.
      - `Power Virtual Server Snapshot` for Snapshots.
      - `Power Virtual Server Shared Processor Pool` for Shared Processor Pools.
 There is no pricing that is associated with other types of resources.